 In some cultures where you keep the money is important (in Chile you keep it in the toe of your shoe), but in general, it’s just important to have cash on your person or in your immediate vicinity.
 And while we wouldn’t suggest pulling out money from your bank account for New Year’s, what’s the harm in keeping your wallet in your pocket?

-While it’s not a tradition or superstition, one way to safeguard your financial health in the new year is to consider taking out a cash advance.
+While it’s not a tradition or superstition, one way to safeguard your financial health in the new year is to consider taking out a cash advance near you.
 We here at Utah Title Loans, Inc are committed to helping everyone succeed and grow their financial health each year.